Hugo's House of Horrors: Gameplay

 Hugo's House of Horrors is a parser-based adventure game, and the player interacts with the game by typing commands into the parser.
 This includes actions such as looking or grabbing items.
 Some synonyms are recognized and work as alternative inputs.
 Most puzzles are solved by using an item in the inventory to interact with the environment.
 The player controls Hugo's movement with the arrow keys on the keyboard.
 Pressing the key starts Hugo's movement, and pressing it again makes him stop.
 The numeric keypad is also supported, which allows diagonal movement.

 Picking up items and completing certain actions gives the player points, and the points counter will reach its maximum once the player has completed every action and finished the game.
 Hugo's House of Horrors allows the player to freely save and load at any point, and it provides a boss key to hide the program.
-The game is short, with a successful play through offering from ten minutes to one hour of gameplay.
+The game is short and can be completed in under ten minutes if a player is familiar with the required actions.
 In the Hugo Trilogy release, the text parser is replaced by a point and click interface.

 As with many adventure games of the time, some puzzles result in an immediate game over if the player responds incorrectly, and the game can become unwinnable if certain items are not collected while they are available.
 This includes four different points in which the player must react immediately to avoid a game over.
 This sometimes means that the correct command must be typed and ready to submit before the player enters the next room.